frissyn/berrydeck/README.md

 🍓 BerryDeck
 ============

-Simple web interface for creating and editing Savefiles in Celeste, powered by Love2D.
-Currently a work in progress, stay tuned for the alpha release!
+Simple web interface for creating and editing savefiles in Celeste.

 ### Roadmap